krostar/terraform-provider-nix/README.md

 This module exposes two resources:

-- `nix_derivation`: build a nix installable and get built paths
+- `nix_store_path`: build a nix installable and get built store paths
-- `nix_copy_store_path`: copy a nix store path from one store to another
+- `nix_store_path_copy`: perform a copy a of nix store path from one store to another

-and one data source:
+two data sources:

-- `nix_store_path`: retrive nix store path information
+- `nix_derivation`: retrieve nix derivation information
+- `nix_eval`: retrieve value from nix

+two functions:

+- `derivation_system_to_ami_architecture`: maps nix system to ami architecture
+- `flake_nixos_configuration`: construct a flake based nixos configuration installable name

 ### How can I use this provider ?